HOW LONG DO I HAVE TO WAIT TO BECOME A PARTICIPANT OF THE UFCW CONSOLIDATED PENSION FUND?

 WHAT IS A REQUIRED DISTRIBUTION OF BENEFITS?

-Once a participant reaches the age of 70-1/2 and has five (5) or more years of eligibility service, there is a required distribution of benefits.
-On April the calendar year of the following the age of 70-1/2, a Participant is required to begin their Pension Benefits.
-You may continue your employment and there is no restriction on the number of hours you may work.
-If your employment continues with a Participating Employer and you earn any additional Credited Service, your benefit will be recalculated as of December 31 of each year and adjusted accordingly.
+Once a participant reaches the age of 70-1/2 and has five (5) or more years of eligibility service, the Fund is required to start the distribution of your benefit on the April 1st following your attainment of the age of 70-1/2.
+You may continue your employment, and there is no restriction on the number of hours you may work.
+If your employment continues with a participating employer and you earn any additional Credited Service, your benefit will be recalculated as of December 31 of each year and adjusted accordingly.
 There are also requirements with respect to the form and timing of death benefits.

-HOW MANY YEARS DO I NEED TO BE ELIGIBLE FOR A BENEFIT?
+HOW MANY YEARS DO I NEED TO BE ELIGIBLE FOR A BENEFIT UNDER THE CONSOLIDATED PENSION FUND?

-- DISABILITY: 20 years of Eligibility Service is required with Social Security Disability Award.
+DISABILITY: 20 years of Eligibility Service is required with a Social Security Disability Award.

 HOW LONG WILL IT TAKE TO PROCESS MY APPLICATION?

-Please apply at least four (4) months in advance of your retirement date as this is the approximate amount of time required to complete the application.
+Please apply at least four (4) months in advance of your proposed retirement date as it typically takes that amount of time to complete the application.
 If you are on an authorized sick leave due to a serious illness or injury, which could result in total and permanent disability, you should apply for benefits as soon as possible.

 HOW WILL I KNOW WHEN I WILL BEGIN PAYMENTS?